Small press: Not to be confused with

 Small presses should not be confused with self-publishing presses (sometimes called "vanity presses").
 Self-publishing or subsidy presses usually require payment by authors, or a minimum purchase of copies.
 By comparison, small presses make their profits by selling books to consumers, rather than selling services to authors or selling a small number of copies to the author's friends.

 Small presses should not be confused with printers.
-Small presses are publishers, which means that they engage in a book selection process, along with editing, marketing and distribution.
+Small presses are traditional publishers, which means that they engage in a book selection process, along with editing, marketing and distribution.
 Small presses also enter into a contract with the author, often paying royalties for being allowed to sell the book.
 Publishers own the copies they have printed, but usually do not own the copyright to the book itself.
 In contrast, printers merely print a book, and sometimes offer limited distribution if they are a POD printing press.
 Printers have a very low selectivity.
 They will accept nearly anyone who can pay the cost of printing.
 They rarely offer editing or marketing.
 Printers do not own the copies that are printed, and they do not pay royalties.

 Book packagers combine aspects of small presses and printers, but they are technically neither small presses nor printers.

 History

 Small presses became distinguishable from jobbing printers at some time towards the end of the nineteenth century.
 The roots lie with the Arts and Crafts movement, particularly the Kelmscott Press.
 The use of small letterpress machines by amateur printers increased proportionately to the mechanization of commercial printing.
 Later, the advance of practical lithography made small press publication much easier.
+The 1960s and 1970s are considered the small press's golden age in the USA.
+The unprecedented proliferation of small and independent publishers at the time was a result of the so-called 'Mimeo Revolution' and the proliferation of DIY and affordable reproduction technologies.

 A recent burgeoning of small presses has been caused by the introduction of digital printing, especially print on demand technology.
 Combined with Internet based marketing, digital typesetting, design tools with the rise of eBooks, the new printing technologies have lowered the economic barriers to entry, allowing many new niches to be served, and many new publishers to enter the industry.
+A notable boom of small press publishing has been observed since the 2008 economic crisis.